 Health authorities say that they should also pack an ounce of prevention

 against communicable diseases.
 Living in residence halls, apartments, and

-off-campus housing can be a great experience, but know that everything you own
+off-campus housing can be a great experience, but know that everything which you own

 will probably be used by one person or another at some time.
 If you have

 remote controls, and even towels are all carriers of infectious disease.